Scientific Computing and Research Consulting Services projects

 Automating the Pipeline from Glomerular Detection to Morphometric Measures

-ARC is currently collaborating with a research team from CSCAR, along with the med school, to automate an approach to measure glomerular morphometry using neural networks along with segmentation and masking.
+ARC is currently collaborating with a research team from CSCAR, along with the U-M Medical School, to automate an approach to measure glomerular morphometry using neural networks along with segmentation and masking.
 This will allow for assessment of a large number of glomerular and other features from nephrectomy sections and kidney biopsies.
 We are using a convolutional neural network for deep learning classification of glomerular structures as well as segmentation for boundary detection and masking of glomerular areas.
 Learn more about the Medical School, CSCAR, and ARC collaboration.

 Alternative models for measuring biomass in practice